lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 By adapting and integrating these existing products and technologies into the design and construction of the pavilion, the prototype gene system can meet the requirements and features necessary to address the identified gaps in the 5-year and 50-year future scenarios.
 These solutions leverage the best practices and innovations available today to build sustainable, adaptable, and resilient event infrastructure for the future.

 ## 2.5 Identify System Analysis
-To analyze the gene systems proposed for addressing future gaps, a combination of digital, physical, and hybrid testing methods can be employed, depending on the specific aspects and requirements of each gene system.
+To analyze the gene systems proposed for addressing future gaps, a combination of digital, physical, and hybrid testing methods can be employed, depending on each gene system's specific aspects and requirements.
 Here's how the analysis can be conducted:

 **Digital Analysis**

 +	Simulation and Modeling.
-Utilize computer-aided design (CAD) and simulation software to model and simulate the behavior of the pavilion and its systems under various conditions.
-This digital analysis can help in assessing factors like energy efficiency, climate adaptability, and structural integrity.
+Utilize computer-aided design (CAD) and simulation software to model and simulate the behaviour of the pavilion and its systems under various conditions.
+This digital analysis can help assess factors like energy efficiency, climate adaptability, and structural integrity.
 +	Data Analytics.
 Implement data analytics tools to collect and analyze real-time data from sensors and systems within the pavilion.
-This data can provide insights into energy usage, visitor behavior, and environmental conditions.
+This data can provide insights into energy usage, visitor behaviour, and environmental conditions.
 +	Weather Forecast Integration.
 Integrate weather forecasting APIs and systems to analyze historical and real-time weather data.
 This digital analysis can aid in predicting and preparing for weather-related challenges.

 **Physical Analysis**

 +	Material Testing.
 Conduct physical tests on selected construction materials to assess their durability, resilience, and adaptability to extreme weather conditions.
 This includes conducting lab tests for climate-adaptive materials.
 +	Prototype Testing.
-Build physical prototypes or scaled models of the pavilion and its components to conduct real-world testing.
+To conduct real-world testing, Build prototypes or scaled models of the pavilion and its components.
 This allows for hands-on evaluation of construction methods, modularity, and adaptability.
 +	Energy Efficiency Assessment.
 Install energy monitoring equipment within the pavilion to measure actual energy usage.
 Physical analysis can verify the effectiveness of energy-efficient systems and identify areas for improvement.

 **Hybrid Analysis**